I’ve lost my rhythm.

-Because I know that you have had times, maybe months or even years, when you’ve struggled with rhythm, with getting things done and still maintaining a reasonable level of cleanliness, getting meals on the table, and feeling like you have things under control.
+Because I know that you’ve had times, maybe months or even years, when you’ve struggled with rhythm, with getting things done and still maintaining a reasonable level of cleanliness, getting meals on the table, and feeling like you have things under control.

 We’re going to identify, brainstorm, and implement solutions.
 I’m going to walk through what I’m doing in the hopes that it can help you, too, dear reader.